Mass surveillance in the United States: Escalation following September 11, 2001 attacks

-The report failed to generate discussion of privacy rights in the media and was not referenced by Greenwald or The Washington Post in any of their subsequent reporting.

 In 2009, The New York Times cited several anonymous intelligence officials alleging that "the N.S.A. made Americans targets in eavesdropping operations based on insufficient evidence tying them to terrorism" and "the N.S.A. tried to wiretap a member of Congress without a warrant".

 Acceleration of media leaks (2010–present)

 On 15 March 2012, the American magazine Wired published an article with the headline "The NSA Is Building the Country's Biggest Spy Center (Watch What You Say)", which was later mentioned by U.S. Rep. Hank Johnson during a congressional hearing.
 In response to Johnson's inquiry, NSA director Keith B. Alexander testified that these allegations made by Wired magazine were untrue: